kazuhiro1999/Automatic-Evaluation-of-Dance-Movements/README.md

   Dataset includes videos, motions and evaluations.
   Subjects are students from elementary school to university who are learning dance at a dance studio.

-  Videos are not available now.
+  Videos are available at https://drive.google.com/uv?id=1gpFwfQfyTHlhG6PmXiqpz215XJ4dK7TY
   Motion data is available at https://drive.google.com/uc?id=1DYGHbrxAEtDcVPCeM_oZyXNpEGZD4S8G
   The evaluation(.csv) is available at https://drive.google.com/uc?id=1HhCZ1SrpI4E-5IE2cGAoJcP8LcyuVlyJ